ricardo-ourelo/PA-ProJson/README.md

 # 21. Conclusion

-ProJson demonstrates how advanced programming concepts can be combined to implement a flexible JSON serialization framework.
+ProJson demonstrates how advanced programming concepts can be combined to implement a flexible and extensible JSON serialization framework.

 The project integrates:
 - Reflection
 - Visitor Pattern
 - Composite Pattern
 - Functional Programming
-- Plugin systems
+- Plugin architecture
 - Graph serialization

+The framework supports:
+- dynamic object serialization
+- annotation-based customization
+- recursive tree traversal
+- plugin-based serializers
+- circular reference handling
+- object graph serialization

-The framework supports dynamic object serialization, annotation-based customization, recursive traversal, and circular reference handling while maintaining a lightweight and extensible architecture.
+while maintaining a lightweight and modular architecture.

+The project also demonstrates how design patterns and Reflection can be combined to build extensible serialization systems in Kotlin.